eddienubes/validness/README.md

 // ...
 ```

-If you want to customise config globally for all pipes use
+If you want to customise config globally for all pipes, use
-**validness** function and pass object with options there.
+**validness** function and pass an object with options there.
 (Be careful with what you change in **coreConfig**)

 ```typescript
 import { validness } from "validness";